bzed/bzed-dehydrated/README.md

 ## Development

 Please use the github issue tracker and send pull requests.
-Make sure that your pull requests keep travis happy!
+Make sure that your pull requests keep pdk validate/test unit happy!

 ### For a release:
  -  Update gh\_pages: